DamarisMB/Scientific-Calculator-Live/README.md

 # Scientific-Calculator-Live
-Replica of Google Scientific Calculator
+Replica of Google Scientific Calculator and adding my own twist to it